MURDriverless/Getting-Started/README.md

 # What's next?
 ROS will be integral to everything we do, so you can start with the ROS tutorials if you've had no experience at all

-ROS: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment, at the bottom you can go to the next tutorial.
+We're using ROS Melodic at the moment, which is the ROS version that pairs with Ubuntu 18.04 LTS.
+Link to install ROS Melodic: http://wiki.ros.org/melodic/Installation/Ubuntu, after installing, at the bottom you can go to the next tutorial.

 After going through the ROS tutorials, you can test your understanding by going through the turtlesim tutorials http://wiki.ros.org/turtlesim/Tutorials/Moving%20in%20a%20Straight%20Line, perhaps with C++ since the Python codes are already available on the site.
 You must be able to at least complete the turtlesim tutorial before you can be certain you have a basic understanding on how ROS works and how nodes communicate with one another, so do give it a go!